Darcey Fugman-Small, Founder / Co-Owner:

 Selena Kritsonis, Director of National Sales:

-Selena moved to Walla Walla in 2015, drawn to the allure of living in food and wine country and her boyfriend's promise to adopt a puppy.
-Her enthusiasm for food, travel and history has lead her to work in restaurants and bars around Seattle since graduating from the University of Washington (with a degree in Law, Societies and Justice) and even to study German in Berlin.
+Selena moved to Walla Walla in 2015, drawn to the allure of living in food and wine country and her partner Sager’s promise to adopt a puppy.
+Her enthusiasm for food, travel and history has led her to work in restaurants and bars around Seattle since graduating from the University of Washington (with a degree in Law, Societies and Justice) and even to study German in Berlin.
 Being attracted to passionate, innovative people who take pride in making quality wine while also being responsible stewards to the land, it was a natural fit for her to be part of the Woody team.
-Currently in her free time, Selena is expanding her wine knowledge while also training her dog into becoming the next winery dog for Woodward Canyon alongside Amazing Larry.
+In addition to her position at the winery, she is on multiple committees for the Walla Walla Valley Wine Alliance and board member for W2U.
+Currently in her free time, Selena is expanding her wine knowledge while running around town with her toddler Filomena.

-Michelle Aichele comes to us from Walla Walla roots.
+Michelle comes to us from Walla Walla roots.
 Her family’s involvement in the industry is what sparked her interest and career here, beginning in 2006.
-Over the last 12 years she has refined her skills in operations and winery management.
+Over the last 16 years she has refined her skills in operations and winery management.
 She segued from her degree in education from Washington State University to follow her passion and love for Walla Walla wines.
-After marrying her high school sweetheart, she and her husband have continued share their personal love of the outdoors and exploring the wonders of the Pacific Northwest with their young son.
+She and her husband have continued to share their personal love of the outdoors and exploring the wonders of the Pacific Northwest with their young son.

 Cory Benz, Hospitality and Tasting Room Manager:

 Cory moved to Walla Walla to start her second career at Woodward Canyon.
 She worked many years for Pendleton Woolen Mills at their corporate office in Portland as their Womenswear Merchandise Manager.
 The lure of life in a small town, surrounded by world class wine, was just what she and her husband were looking for.
 Cory enjoys gardening, entertaining and drinking wine!